ClaudioChicoDev/YouGov-Technical-Assessment/README.md

 # FastAPI-Redis Dockerized Application - Star Wars API
-This is an advanced FastAPI application that fetches data from the Star Wars API and uses Redis for caching.
-The application is containerized using Docker and orchestrated using Docker Compose.
-It also includes detailed API testing.
+This is an advanced FastAPI application that fetches data from the Star Wars API (https://swapi.dev/documentation).

-For the Technical Assessment I've create the /characters/top_10_sorted endpoint.
-Here is the link to the swapi API documentation that this service uses: https://swapi.dev/documentation

-You can check the documentation of this service at http://localhost:8000/docs or http://localhost:8000/redoc (ports may vary depending on your .env file configuration).

 ## Features
+- Containerized with Docker and Docker Compose.
+The application is run in a container and Redis is run in a separate container both defined in the docker-compose.yml file.
+- Uses FastAPI as the web framework.
+An ASGI server (Uvicorn or Gunicorn) can be selected in the .env file.
+- Uses Redis for cache storage (with a short, but configurable TTL in seconds).
+- Health check endpoint to verify the application and Redis connection.
+- CORS enabled by default and configurable in the .env file.
+- API documentation with Swagger UI and ReDoc. http://localhost:8000/docs or http://localhost:8000/redoc (port may vary depending on your .env file configuration).
+- Schema validation using Pydantic.
-- Retrieves data from the Star Wars API.
+- Retrieves data from the Star Wars API concurrently using standard Python libraries.
-- Caches data using Redis to improve performance.
-- Includes comprehensive API testing.
-- Generates a CSV file from the retrieved data.
+- Generates a CSV file from the retrieved data and saves it to disk.
-- Dockerized for easy setup and deployment.
+- Sends the CSV file to https://httpbin.org/post using a POST request.
+- Logs directly to console with print, but can easily be configured to use a logging library instead.
+- Handles exceptions and errors raising HTTPException with appropriate status codes and messages.
+- Includes comprehensive API testing of all endpoints in cache and no-cache modes.

 ## Endpoints